-Al-Hadid developed a unique process for her panels that evolved from material studies in her large-scale sculptures, but which owe a great debt to her flat work.
-Her work borrows from a variety of sources ranging from Old Master paintings to the innovative works of the Islamic Golden Age with an interest in how commonly understood typologies and histories can be distinguished.
-The panels are made additively, and originate from the artist’s quick gestural brushwork, methodically reinforced such that the image dictates the structure.
-Al-Hadid describes her signature process as “somewhere between fresco and tapestry.”
+Al-Hadid’s work borrows from a variety of sources ranging from Old Master paintings to the innovative works of the Islamic Golden Age.
+With an interest in how commonly understood typologies and histories can be distinguished, Al-Hadid’s large-scale sculptures blend figurative and architectural elements into allusive objects that decontextualize the historical circumstances they reference.
+Evolving from material studies of her sculptures, Al-Hadid’s three-dimensional wall panels emphasize the artist’s quick gestural brushwork.
+Described by Al-Hadid as “somewhere between fresco and tapestry,” her unique process is entirely additive.
+Holes and gaps form not from puncture, but through controlled dripping, methodically reinforced such that the image dictates the structure.
 These works have been made as hanging objects, architectural interventions, and most recently as outdoor installation.

 Diana Al-Hadid was born in Aleppo, Syria in 1981 and currently lives and works in Brooklyn, New York.

 She received a BFA in Sculpture and a BA in Art History from Kent State University in 2003, and an MFA in Sculpture from Virginia Commonwealth University, Richmond in 2005.
 She also attended the Skowhegan School of Painting and Sculpture in 2007.
 She has been the recipient of a Joan Mitchell Grant, a Louis Comfort Tiffany Grant, a New York Foundation for the Arts Grant, and a Pollock-Krasner Grant.
 She is also a United States Artists Rockefeller Fellow.
 Al-Hadid has had solo exhibitions at the David Winton Bell Gallery at Brown University, Providence, RI, NYU Abu Dhabi University Gallery, Abu Dhabi, UAE, The Vienna Secession in Vienna, Austria, the Columbus College of Art and Design, Columbus, OH, the Akron Museum of Art, Akron, OH, the Savannah College of Art and Design, Savannah, GA, the Weatherspoon Museum of Art, Greensboro, NC the Virginia Museum of Fine Arts, Richmond, VA, the University of Texas at Austin, Austin, TX, the Nasher Sculpture Center, Dallas, TX, the Centro de Arte Contemporánea, La Conservera, Murcia, Spain, the Nevada Museum of Art, Reno, NV, the Hammer Museum, Los Angeles, CA, The Bronx Museum of the Arts, Bronx, NY, Berggruen Gallery, San Francisco, CA, and The Frist Art Museum, Nashville, TN.
 Her work is included in collections such as the DeCordova Museum and Sculpture Park, Lincoln, MA, the Whitney Museum of American Art, New York, NY, the Virginia Museum of Fine Arts, Richmond, VA, the Museum of Fine Arts, Houston, TX, and Weatherspoon Art Museum, Greensboro, NC.
-She has had large public installations at Madison Square Park, New York, NY, Williams College, Williamstown, MA, and Cheekwood Estate and Gardens, Nashville, TN.
-She is represented in New York by Marianne Boesky Gallery.
+Between 2018 and 2019, her large public installations were in a traveling exhibition to Madison Square Park, New York, NY, Williams College, Williamstown, MA, and Cheekwood Estate and Gardens, Nashville, TN.